Photo of the building at 212 W. Carolina in Hartsville slated for renovation by House of Hope of the Pee Dee. (PDB2B Photo/Greer Fujiwara)

 House of Hope plans to use the money to begin renovating its 7,800-square-foot resource center at 212 W. Carolina Ave. in Hartsville.
-Addressing the council, House of Hope CEO John Weiss Jr. said, "Monday through Friday, someone can walk through those doors and get help from our counselors."
+Addressing the council, House of Hope CEO Jon Weiss Jr. said, "Monday through Friday, someone can walk through those doors and get help from our counselors."

 Plans for the resource center include providing office space to other nonprofits rent-free, so they may provide their own services to people at risk of homelessness.
-Weiss said, "Nonprofits need to work together in partnerships under one roof and be able to provide the utmost care compassion together in their community."
+Weiss said, "Nonprofits need to work together in partnerships under one roof and be able to provide the utmost care and compassion together in their community."

 Weiss expects Phase 1 of renovations to begin in 90-120 days.
 He said in an interview "that would be a complete gut to the building inside, new roof, new AC units, and then we will start forming out the office space."